 Change a Life Bwindi

 Change a Life Bwindi was started to help people in Ruhija come out of poverty.
-The organization has different projects aimed at empowering the community to build secure and sustainable futures for themselves and Bwindi National Park.
+The organization runs different projects aimed at empowering the community to build secure and sustainable futures for themselves and for Bwindi National Park.

 Friends of Education Bwindi